 There were 22 legs creeping across the web.
 How many flies?
 How many spiders?

-Place the digits 1 to 9 into the circles so that each number is the difference between the two numbers just below it.
+Place the numbers 1 to 6 in the circles so that each number is the difference between the two numbers just below it.

 Fill in the numbers to make the sum of each row, column and diagonal equal to 34.
 For an extra challenge try the huge American Flag magic square.

 Fill in the missing numbers so that adding each pair of corner numbers gives you the number between them (in the box).

 On the planet Vuv there are two sorts of creatures.
 The Zios have 3 legs and the Zepts have 7 legs.
 The great planetary explorer Nico counted 52 legs.
 How many Zios and how many Zepts were there?